 Welcome to Butcher's!

 Hi there!
 Thanks for taking a peek inside our studio.
 I hope we get to meet in person very soon.
 I’m Amalia, founder of Butcher’s and lover of the craft and art of sewing.
 I opened our first studio in 2014 with the vision of creating a space where people of all ages and backgrounds could learn how to sew professional-looking pieces at home and begin (or continue) their journey to a handmade lifestyle.
 I was frustrated that the only options for aspiring sewists--as I had once been--were taking a class at a fabric store with limited apparel projects or enrolling in a pricey design school, as I had done.
 Why couldn’t we teach people the design school secrets to make items look well-made and contemporary in a more relaxed setting and for far less than continuing ed tuition?
 Well, the answer was...we could!

 The heart of our community is the thousands of people who have made the leap from thinking about learning something new to doing something new by taking a class with us.
-It takes a push of courage to tackle a new skill and I’m honored that so many have put that responsibility in our hands.
+It takes courage to tackle a new skill and I’m honored that so many have put that responsibility in our hands.
 Our students are people who have sewn for decades and those who’ve never sewn a button.
 Wherever you’re at, we’ll meet you there and take you as many steps forward as you’d like to go.

 If you were to wander into our Bella Vista studio at 800 S. 8th Street today looking for a pound of mortadella sausage, I'm afraid you'd leave empty handed.
 However, snag a time machine and travel back anywhere between 1920 and 1996 and you'd be walking away with a paper wrapped parcel just in time for dinner.